 Heavy-duty sewing machines

-Heavy-duty sewing machines are designed for tougher materials and thicker fabrics.
+Heavy-duty sewing machines are designed for more challenging materials and thicker fabrics.
 They usually have a more powerful motor to handle heavier workloads.
 We use Heavy-duty sewing machines for upholstery, quilting, and other projects that require more power than a standard machine.
-If you do a lot of sewing, or if you need to sew through tough fabric, then a heavy-duty machine is the right choice for you.
+If you do a lot of sewing or need to sew through tough fabric, then a heavy-duty machine is the right choice.

 Key features for heavy-duty sewing machines: Strong engine, Heavy Metal structure, Wider Throat (7″ min), Free motion quilting facilities